Yuichiroh/nuimode/README.md

 A library for customizing the Nuimo device on OSX.

-> if you use MacOX mojave, you need to modify some noble codes.
-> See this issue for the details: https://github.com/noble/noble/pull/804

 You can implement your own event handler for each particular application by extending `NuimoHandler` trait.
 The library provides some useful functions for handling Nuimo.